Articles » Email Database » Cleaning Service Email List: How to Reach 875,000+ US Cleaning Companies in 2026

 Can I target by both location and cleaning specialty?

 Yes — both traditional vendors and scraping platforms support it.
-Scrap.io adds 17+ filters on top: Google review scores, social media presence, website tech, ad pixels.
-Want commercial cleaning leads within 50 miles of your warehouse with fewer than 10 Google reviews?
+Scrap.io adds 20+ filters on top, every one available on every plan: Google review scores, social media presence, website tech, ad pixels.
+Want commercial cleaning leads near me within a set radius of your warehouse, with fewer than 10 Google reviews?
 That specific.
 About 30 seconds to set up.

 What industries are adjacent to cleaning for cross-selling?

 Cleaning companies work the same buildings as HVAC contractors, plumbers, handymen, and construction companies.
 They know each other, refer each other, buy from overlapping suppliers.
-If you're already reaching cleaners, one hop gets you into multiple adjacent trades.
+If you're already reaching cleaners, one hop gets you into multiple adjacent trades — see our full email list by industry hub for the map.

 How many cleaning company contacts should I start with?